2024 Executive Board and Committee Chairs

 Past President - Carrie Finke, BS, CVT

 Carrie has a passion for life-long learning in the veterinary field.
 She sees value in both formal education and work experience.
 In 1998, she graduated cum laude from UMass Amherst with a degree in Animal Science, and in 2006 she sat for the VTNE and became a credentialed veterinary technician in NH.
-Carrie recently accepted a position as Lecturer and the PAWS Veterinary Clinic Manager at the University of New Hampshire’s Veterinary Technology Program after 9 years of teaching as an adjunct faculty.
+Carrie teaches at the University of New Hampshire’s Veterinary Technology Program as a Lecturer and also serves as the UNH PAWS Veterinary Clinic Manager.
 Prior to her teaching career, she had 14 years of experience in companion animal private practices, including 6 years of management experience.
-Carrie and her family live on a small NH farm that is run by two adopted Thoroughbred racehorses and two hound dogs.
+Carrie lives in New Hampshire with her family which includes two rescued dogs Rigatoni and Fozzie Bear.

 President-Elect - Tiffany Pitcher, CVT